dkobak/simclr-cifar10/README.md

 (It seems my linear training with augmentations is failing here, not sure why.)

-### Airbench (unfinished)
+### Airbench

 In the spirit of https://github.com/KellerJordan/cifar10-airbench, one could have a competition to reach 90.0% kNN accuracy with self-supervised learning as quickly (wall clock on A100) as possible.
 Any network architecture, any training approach.
-This implementation allows to get there in XX epochs, taking XX hours XX minutes:
+This implementation allows to get there in 700 epochs, taking XX hours XX minutes:

 |Backbone|Batch|Epochs|Time|Loss/batch|kNN k=10|
 |--------|-----|------|----|----|--------|